aretius/Artificial-Intelligence/README.md

 # Project 1

 Sudoku Solver<br>
-An AI agent that solves the given sudoku pretty efficiently and fast.
-The project has a nice GUI.
+An AI agent that solves the given sudoku in an efficient and quick way.
+The project is implemented using a nice GUI.
 The strategies that have been implemented are from www.sudokudragon.com .
 This is done to improve the speed of solution as much as possible.
-Just to mention few strategies --

 # Project 2